su-assassins/Hackathon-1.0/su assassins/project/MERN STACK PWA/README.md

-Steps to run the projection in your local machine :-
+Steps to setup the project in your local machine :-

 1. First of all, clone the project repository.
 2. Open the directory in the terminal.